-PHOENIX – Except for the dazzling sunshine and mid-80s temperatures, the cacti nearby and hazy mountains in the distance, and but for the fact that it's still early March, in the back of the baking parking lot two hours before a Brewers game, Maryvale Park might as well be Miller Park.
-It is here, in the middle of the Sonoran Desert, amid snowbirds and seamheads, on a resplendent afternoon nearly a month before Opening Day in Milwaukee, that you can find a warm and welcome – and exquisitely char-grilled – taste of Wisconsin.
+PHOENIX – Except for the dazzling sunshine and mid-80s temperatures, the cacti nearby and hazy mountains in the distance, and but for the fact that it’s still early March, in the back of a baking parking lot two hours before a Brewers game, Maryvale Park might as well be Miller Park.
+It is here, in the middle of the Sonoran Desert, amid snowbirds and seamheads, on a resplendent afternoon nearly a month before Opening Day, that you can find a warm and welcome – and exquisitely char-grilled – taste of Milwaukee.

-That is, at least the part of Wisconsin people really like: beer, brats and Brewers baseball, all of which travel well, all of which are needed for a true tailgate.
+That is, at least the part of Milwaukee people really like: beer, brats and Brewers baseball, all of which travel well for a true Wisconsin tailgate.

-Long before Maryvale's lots fill up, before the Brewers even take batting practice, the last row of parking spaces at the far south end of the team's spring training stadium complex – abutting Phoenix's misleadingly bland Grand Canal – are already occupied.
-Three cars next to each other with Dairy State license plates; a little further on, two fans wearing ball-and-glove-logo hats playing cornhole – bag toss, for the uninitiated; several grills sending deliciously scented smoke into the cloudless sky; so, so many beers – Miller Lite, PBR, Leinenkugel's and others; and a familiarly friendly greeting to a curious passerby.
+Long before Maryvale’s lots fill up, before the Brewers even take batting practice, the last row of parking spaces at the far south end of the team’s spring training stadium complex – abutting Phoenix’s misleadingly bland Grand Canal – are already occupied.
+Three cars next to each other with Dairy State license plates; a little further on, two fans wearing ball-and-glove-logo hats playing cornhole (bag toss, for the uninitiated); several grills sending deliciously scented smoke into the cloudless sky; so, so many beers; and a familiarly friendly greeting to a curious passerby.